SylviaOne/Repo-hub/README.md

-## I used to work for a soft drink can crusher.
-It was soda pressing.
+## I went to a book store and asked the saleswoman where the Self Help section was, she said if she told me it would defeat the purpose.